 Many businesses, for various reasons, think they don't need a disaster recovery plan (IT DRP), but one simple fact explains why the DRP is essential: the majority of IT disasters (big and small) are caused by human error.

-Simply put, your employees are the number one reason your organization needs to have an IT disaster recovery plan (also referred to as DRP or IT DR) in place.
+Simply put, your employees are the number one reason why your organization needs to have an IT disaster recovery plan (also referred to as DRP or IT DR) in place.

-Instead, the most common risk is an employee clicking on a bad link or opening a malware-infected file from an email.
+The more common risk comes from your people just being … people, clicking on a bad link, or opening a malware-infected file attached to an email.

 - Hardware failures